brianfranco141/Hedging-Iterative-Intergals/README.md

 # Hedging-Iterative-Intergals
 This code enhances the Wiener-Ito chaos decomposition for diffusion processes that have a linear growth drift and diffusion coefficient.
-By relaxing the orthogonality constraint in the chaos expansion, we demonstrate that it's possible to represent any p-integrable functional with p between 1 and 1 as a sum of iterated integrals of the underlying process.
+By relaxing the orthogonality constraint in the chaos expansion, demonstrating that it's possible to represent any p-integrable functional with p between 1 and 1 as a sum of iterated integrals of the underlying process.

-We utilize a truncated sum of expansion-based neural networks for the integrands and feed the resulting parameters into a machine learning framework.
+Utilizing a truncated sum of expansion-based neural networks for the integrands and feed the resulting parameters into a machine learning framework.
 This approach provides proof of concept that financial derivatives can be approximated to an arbitrary degree of accuracy in the Lp sense.
-Additionally, we can compute the hedging strategy for approximating financial derivatives in a closed-form analytical manner.
+Additionally, can compute the hedging strategy for approximating financial derivatives in a closed-form analytical manner.

 European Option with Brownian Motion (BM)